 So when Daniel asked me to write a personal post about myself I had no idea what to write.
 My head spun around with different ways I could approach this.
 The truth is, I think I’m pretty simple.
 I work, try to work out (adding this back to my resolutions for 2017), love good food!
 SO MUCH!!
 I watch too much BAD TV, and I love spending time with those I love: Family, Friends, and the Love of my Life.
 With that said, my simple self has had the opportunity to do some amazing things.
 One amazing thing was moving to Los Angeles almost 2 years ago.
 (March 20th is my anniversary)

-This was one of the most crippling, daunting, fearful, amazing, enlightening, beautiful and courageous things I’ve ever done in my life.
+This was one of the most crippling, daunting, fearful, amazing, enlightening, beautiful, and courageous things I’ve ever done in my life.
 You see, although I bought my first condo in Toronto at 29 and moved out at around 31, I never really experienced moving away from home.
 I don’t even classify moving from Pickering to Toronto as a major move.
-I was less than an hour from home, and visited every weekend.
+I was less than an hour from home and visited every weekend.
 I had just enough space to do my own thing, but close enough that if I needed anything, my family could come and help me out.
+Moving takes such a big commitment, there is so much you need to take on board, plus you cannot forget to call and book a moving company like atlanta ga movers (for me it was Toronto movers), otherwise, you are lugging a sofa wishing you were a better planner.
+It can be overwhelming.

 For some of you, this might sound like the easiest thing in the world.
 But for me, a late bloomer in more ways than one, this was my first major move from home.
 At 35 I felt all the feelings a first year university resident student would feel.
 Lost, scared, confused, wondering WHY THE HELL DID I DO THIS?!
 Not even sunny LA could convince me that I had made the right decision.
 For MONTHS (many months) I struggled and put on a brave face.
 I had to remind myself every day that this was the right decision and that I was capable of it.
 I had a heavy case of FOMO and as a bandaid, I poured myself into work and let that be my distraction.
 It was a great distraction, but maybe not the best way to settle into my new city.